 Transplant Quarter Century Club: The Club Recipients Want to Join!

 Sasha Couch is an East Coast native living in Los Angeles for over 20 years.
-She has a BA in International Relations from The University of Pennsylvania and works as a technical writer.
+She has a BA in International Relations and works as a technical writer.
 Sasha received a kidney and pancreas transplant in 2017.
-She delights most in her volunteer endeavors, notably working with organizations helping the homeless like the Culver-Palms Burrito Project.
+She delights most in her volunteer endeavors, notably working with organizations like the Culver-Palms Burrito Project to help the homeless.

 Listen to Sasha’s transplant story: My Kidney & Pancreas Transplant Journey

-Jean D. Moody-Williams, RN, MPP, is the Deputy Director of the Center for Clinical Standards and Quality.
-Jean is a member of the leadership team responsible for one of CMS’ Centers that has more than 400 employees and a $3 billion annual budget.
-She is responsible for working with a great team to lead policy activities for Quality Improvement Programs, End Stage Renal Disease Networks, Survey and Certification, Quality Measurement and Health Assessment, Clinical Standards, Coverage and Analysis, Quality Innovations Models and many of the agency’s Value Based Purchasing and public reporting programs for hospitals, physicians and ambulatory settings.
+Jean D. Moody-Williams, RN, MPP, is Deputy Director of the Center for Clinical Standards and Quality.
+She is a member of a leadership team responsible for a CMS center that has more than 400 employees and a $3-billion annual budget.
+She helps lead policy activities for Quality Improvement Programs, End Stage Renal Disease Networks, Survey and Certification, Quality Measurement and Health Assessment, Clinical Standards, Coverage and Analysis, Quality Innovations Models and many of the agency’s Value Based Purchasing and public reporting programs for hospitals, physicians, and ambulatory settings.

-Mark Meier, MSW, LICSW is a Social Worker and is the co-founder of the Face It Foundation which is a Minneapolis-based organization providing peer support for men who deal with depression.
-In addition to his role at Face It, Mark is on staff in the Department of Medicine and Community Health in the University of Minnesota’s School of Medicine.
-Mark previously worked in a dialysis clinic as a social worker, trained patient care technician, and facility administrator.
+Mark Meier, MSW, LICSW, is a Social Worker and co-founder of the Face It Foundation which is a Minneapolis-based organization providing peer support for men who deal with depression.
+In addition to his role at Face It, Mark is on staff in the Department of Medicine and Community Health at the University of Minnesota’s School of Medicine.
+Mark previously worked as a dialysis social worker.
+He is a trained patient care technician and a facility administrator.

 Chef O (Oliver Hale)

-Elaine S Kamil, MD, specializes in nephrology in Los Angeles, CA and has over 47 years of experience in the field of medicine.
-She graduated from University Of Pittsburgh School Of Medicine with her medical degree in 1973.
-Dr. Kamil is involved in clinical research and teaching in pediatric nephrology and nephrotic syndrome and patient advocacy.
+Elaine S. Kamil, MD, specializes in nephrology in Los Angeles, CA, and has over 47 years of experience in the field of medicine.
+She is involved in clinical research and teaching in pediatric nephrology and nephrotic syndrome and patient advocacy.
 She serves on the faculty of David Geffen School of Medicine at UCLA teaching medical students and residents.
 She is the Cedars-Sinai principal investigator in the Nephcure Accelerating Cures Institute with clinical research in nephrotic syndrome.

 Richard N. Fine, MD

-Richard N. Fine, MD is a pediatric nephrologist who currently serves as Professor and Chair of the Department of Pediatrics at Stony Brook University Hospital.
+Richard N. Fine, MD, is a pediatric nephrologist who serves as Professor and Chair of the Department of Pediatrics at Stony Brook University Hospital, NY.

-In 1967 Dr. Fine initiated the dialysis and transplant program at Children’s Hospital in Los Angeles and rose to the rank of professor at USC School of Medicine in 1976.
-In 1980, he moved to UCLA to establish the division of pediatric nephrology and revitalize the pediatric End Stage Renal Disease (ESRD) program prior to coming to Stony Brook in 1991.
+He initiated the dialysis and transplant program at Children’s Hospital in LA and rose to the rank of professor at USC School of Medicine.
+He moved to UCLA to establish the division of pediatric nephrology and revitalize the pediatric End Stage Renal Disease (ESRD) program prior to relocating to Stony Brook.

-Dr. Gajjar is an Assistant Professor of Clinical Pediatrics in the Division of Pediatric Nephrology at Weill Cornell Medicine, and an Assistant Attending Pediatrician at NewYork-Presbyterian Phyllis and David Komansky Children’s Hospital.
-Dr. Gajjar cares for children with a range of kidney disease, including hypertension, glomerulonephritis, acute kidney injury, chronic kidney disease, end-stage renal disease, dialysis and for children needing pre- and post-transplant care.
+Anuradha Gajjar, M.D., is an Assistant Professor of Clinical Pediatrics in the Division of Pediatric Nephrology at Weill Cornell Medicine, and an Assistant Attending Pediatrician at NewYork-Presbyterian Phyllis and David Komansky Children’s Hospital.
+She cares for children with a range of kidney disease, including hypertension, glomerulonephritis, acute kidney injury, chronic kidney disease, end-stage renal disease, dialysis, and for children needing pre- and post-transplant care.